TUDelft-CITG/coastpy/README.md

 ## Usage
 More extensive installation and usage instructions will come when we build the documentation.
-For now you can clone the repository, install the environment - that comes with jupyterlab -, and then launch jupyter lab to explore the tutorials.
+For now, to run the tutorials, clone the repository, install the environment, launch jupyter lab and navigate to the tutorials directory.

 ```bash
 git clone https://TUDelft-CITG/coastpy.git